Skip to content

 Nick Villapiano

-Associate Director, Front-end Development
+Director, Front-End Development

-Nick Villapiano is the Associate Director of Front-end Development.
+Nick Villapiano is the Director of Front-End Development.
 He is responsible for leading the front-end development practice and managing its practitioners.
 His background in branding, UX, and project management allows him to maneuver complex spaces beyond just coding and use his wide breadth of skills and concentration in one area.

 Ashley Briggs